Subchapter C. PHYSICIAN ASSISTANT PROVISIONS

 (b) The supervising physician is required to notify the Board of a termination of his supervision of a physician assistant within 15 days.

-(c) Failure to notify the Board of a termination in the physician/physician assistant relationship shall provide a basis for disciplinary action against the physician assistants certificate, the supervising physicians license or registration as a supervising physician.
+(c) Failure to notify the Board of a termination in the physician/physician assistant relationship shall provide a basis for disciplinary action against the physician assistant’s license, the supervising physician’s license or registration as a supervising physician.

 § 25.201.
 Grounds for complaint.

-(a) The bases upon which the Board may take disciplinary action against the certification of a physician assistant are set forth in section 15(b) of the act (63 P. S. § 271.15(b)).
+(a) The basis upon which the Board may take disciplinary action against the license of a physician assistant are set forth in section 15(b) of the act (63 P. S. § 271.15(b)).
 A complaint against a physician assistant shall allege that the physician assistant is performing tasks in violation of statute, regulation or good and acceptable standards of practice of physician assistants.
-The grounds include those specifically enumerated in section 15(b) of the act (63 P. S. § 271.15(b)).
+The grounds include those specifically enumerated in section 15(b) of the act.
 Unprofessional conduct shall include, but is not limited to, the following:

-(1) Misrepresentation or concealment of a material fact in obtaining a certificate or a reinstatement thereof.
+(1) Misrepresentation or concealment of a material fact in obtaining a license or a reinstatement thereof.

 (2) Commission of an offense under a statute of the Commonwealth relating to the practice of physician assistants or under this chapter.